ellysh/time-tracker/README.md

 The wrapper stores CSV reports in the "csv" subdirectory.

-You can change the activity name and the path for reports in the `tracker.sh` script.
+You can change the activity name and the path for reports in the `tracker.sh` wrapper.
 Specify these parameters in the `ACTIVITY` and `REPORTS_DIR` variables there.

 ### Retrieving Statistic